 - A market values almost 3 times bigger.

-Important fact is today, over 60% of startups unicorns (valuation over $1 billion) are also platform businesses.
+An Important fact: Today, over 60% of unicorns (startups valued over $1 billion) are also platform businesses.

 |Personal Computers||Windows OS, Macintosh|